 Of course, you don’t have to choose one or the other: you can start a blog today and also start looking for writing jobs on a site like Upwork.

-If you’re interested in learning more, download my free e-book titled “How to Make Your First $1,000 Blogging.”
+If you’re interested in learning more, sign up for my free email course titled “How To Make Your First $1,000 Blogging.”
 It goes over everything from the basics to more advanced strategies, including all the stuff I wish I had known when I was just starting out.